hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 Bringing the power sector’s true impact into greater public prominence is potentially an effective way to increase regulatory pressure on one of Delhi’s most significant but least-discussed pollution sources.
 If so, narrative framing analysis could be used to **track progress** in that direction by providing a measurable **intermediate outcome**.

 Such analysis could also be conducted at the outlet level -- for instance to prioritise outreach or identify biases or external influences.
-In this case, the distribution seems consistent across all selected media outlets, as shown in the figure below.
+In the Delhi case, the distribution seems consistent across all selected media outlets, as shown in the figure below.

 <div class="chart-item">
   <div class="chart-heading">